CK Travels

 From tight-rope walkers to knife throwers (plus a lot of singers), you can see a dazzling array of talent every week (all free but donations into a hat are expected).
 This is definitely one of the best things to do in Ximending.

-During our most recent visit to Ximending in May 2023, we also came across a street painter who created incredible works of art before our eyes, using cans of spray paints and home made tools.
+During one visit to Ximending, we also came across a street painter who created incredible works of art before our eyes, using cans of spray paints and home made tools.
 A huge crowd gathered as he created a colourful canvas (only stopping occasionally to dab the ash away from his cigarette).

 Street-performers are required to get an official permit to entertain here so the only thing we don’t like in Ximending is the rise of ‘begpackers’.
 These are backpackers with limited funds who busk / beg, taking away potential income from local performers.